WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 - decimal and hexadecimal characters (`d` and `h`) are compressed to a half-byte (4 bits) unsigned binary coded decimal/hexadecimal.

-The descriptions of the message header and body in 4.2 Message Header and in 4.3 Message Body, show how the compression must be applied to each field.
+The descriptions of the message header and body in [Paragraph 4.2](#42-message-header) and in [Paragraph 4.3](#43-message-body), show how the compression must be applied to each field.

 #### 4.1.4 Encryption